Sage/streamlinejs/README.md

 # Related Packages

+The following package contains a complete yet simple streaming API for streamline.js:

+* [ez-streams](https://github.com/bjouhier/ez-streams): easy streams, with array-like API (filter, map, reduce, foreach, some, every), transforms (json, csv and xml streaming parsers and formatters), parallelization, buffering, etc.

 The following packages contain API wrappers for streamline.js:

 * [streamline-fs](https://github.com/Sage/streamline-fs): wrapper for node's `fs` module.
 It fixes the `fs.exists` call and it wraps the entire API for streamline's fast mode.
 * [streamline-streams](https://github.com/Sage/streamline-streams): wraps node's stream APIs.
 Provides very simple read and write calls for node streams.
+This module is the original streaming module for streamline.
+It implements the low level bits of the ez-steams module.
+If you want a rich (yet simple) streaming APIs you should use `ez-streams` rather than this lower level API.
 * [streamline-mongodb](https://github.com/Sage/streamline-mongodb): wrappers for [mongodb](https://github.com/mongodb/node-mongodb-native)'s native node.js driver.
 You only need this wrapper if you use the _fast_ mode.

 There are also some helper packages for [express](http://expressjs.com/):